rohilnrl/datacleaning/README.md

 ## Project reproduction

 1. Download the data from [Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-This data is taken from the [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+This data is taken from the [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 2. Extract the data folder into your working directory (folder in which the script is placed).
 3. Run the script `run_analysis.R` through R.
-4. The dataset will be saved as a tab-delimited text file `tidydata.txt`
+4. The dataset will be saved as a tab-delimited text file `tidydata.txt`.